BGDlab/Locutus/README.md

 Furthermore, should `locutus_onprem_dicom_use_manifest_QC_status=True`,
 available options for the `DEID_QC_STATUS` include:
-* **PASS**:* = reprocess with the approved configurations and bypass the Manual DeiD QC instance, thereby ensuring that all resulting de-identified data is reproducible without any further manual intervention);
+* **PASS**:* = reprocess with the approved configurations and bypass the Manual DeiD QC instance, thereby ensuring that all resulting de-identified data is reproducible without any further manual intervention;
 * **PASS_FROM_DEIDQC**:* = pull directly from the Manual DeiD QC instance (e.g., ORTHANCDEIDQC), allowing for any manual alterations to the study while on ORTHANCDEIDQC, wherever such exceptions might be required/desired;
 * **REPROCESS**:* = reprocess all the way back from the source Orthanc, but pausing again at the Manual DeID QC step;
 * **FAIL**:* = terminate processing of the study and note it as a FAIL (at least until any later REPROCESS:* attempts, should suitable configs become available).